Last Mission (video game)

-Last Mission is a top-down multidirectional shooter developed by Data East and distributed in worldwide release for the arcades in 1986.
+Last Mission is a top-down multidirectional shooter developed by Data East and released in the arcades worldwide in 1986.
 The game is similar to Time Pilot as players have full movement control over their ship and can move it in all eight directions.

 Plot

 The players assume the role of an alien-humanoid space pilot who has been exiled from their home galaxy for committing an unlearned crime.
 The only way the player character can return is to restore their honor; the only way to do so is to invade and defeat the alien invaders who have been known to frequently attack the player character's people using a ship called the Main Fighter.

 Reception

 In Japan, Game Machine listed Last Mission on their December 1, 1986 issue as being the fourth most-successful table arcade unit of the month.